Anti-waste law (AGEC) for a circular economy: what has been achieved?

 The article in a nutshell

 Are you more of a reuse team or a throwaway team?
 If the first option appeals to you more, then the AGEC law (Anti-waste for a circular economy) is for you.
 Adopted in 2020, it aims to reduce waste, encourage recycling, and above all change the way we consume.
 But three years on, how do things stand?
-Have disposable products really been replaced by sustainable alternatives?
+Have the disposable products really been replaced by sustainable alternatives?
 We take a look at a piece of legislation that aims to save the planet... and our garbage cans.

 Summary